findinpath/testcontainers-kafka-connect/README.md

 test machine avoiding therefor possible conflicts with already running services on the test machine.

-This project provides a functional prototype on how to setup the whole Confluent environment (including **Confluent Schema Registry** and **Apache Kafka Connect**) via testcontainers.

 **NOTE** In order to interact with PostgreSQL from **Apache Kafka Connect** the PostgreSQL driver (see [postgresql-42.2.12.jar](src/test/resources/plugins/kafka-connect-jdbc/postgresql-42.2.12.jar))